antpln/ContinuumOS/README.md

 # ContinuumOS

-ContinuumOS is a light-weight minimal i686 kernel for training purposes.
+ContinuumOS is a light-weight minimal x86 kernel for training purposes.
+The build system can target other architectures by setting the `ARCH` variable.
+An experimental port for the RISC-V RV64GC ISA is included.

 ## Features